offthemenu/posterStormerDeployment/README.md

 `App.js` is the main component of the application.
 It handles the state, layout, and structure of the app.

 - **State Variables**:
-  - `numberOfPosters`: Tracks the number of posters requested by the user.
   - `postersToDisplay`: Stores the array of generated posters for display.
   - `currentIndex`: Tracks the currently displayed poster index.
   - `plotValue`: Stores the user's input for the movie plot.